krish-rm/plant-health-dashboard/docs/deployment_guide.md

 #### 🗄️ Data Warehouse (BigQuery)

-Cleaned data is loaded into BigQuery using the `google-cloud-bigquery` client in the Airflow DAG.
+Cleaned data is loaded into BigQuery using the DAG.

 - BigQuery table `plant_health` created
 - Table schema and sample rows visible in BigQuery UI